-- (3) in exceptional cases, the Professorial Board on the recommendation of the committee may grant permission for a candidate to be exempted from not more than two academic sessions. - 6.
-A candidate who is fully engaged in research for the degree shall present for examination not later than ten academic sessions from the date of registration.
+- 6. A candidate who is fully engaged in research for the degree shall present for examination not later than ten academic sessions from the date of registration.
 A candidate not fully engaged in research shall present for examination not later than twelve academic sessions from the date of registration.
 In special cases an extension of these times may be granted by the committee. - 7.
-The candidate shall be fully engaged in advanced study and research, save that: - (1) the committee may permit a candidate to undertake a limited amount of University teaching or outside work which in its judgment will not interfere with the continuous pursuit of the proposed course of advanced study and research; - (2) a member of the full-time staff of the University may be accepted as a part-time candidate for the degree, in which case the committee shall prescribe a minimum period for the duration of the program; - (3) in special circumstances, the committee may, with the concurrence of the Professorial Board, accept as a part-time candidate for the degree a person who is not a member of the full-time staff of the University and is engaged in an occupation which, in its opinion, leaves the candidate substantially free to pursue a program in a school of the University.
-In such a case the committee shall prescribe for the duration of the program a minimum period which, in its opinion, having regard to the proportion of the time which the candidate is able to devote to the program in the appropriate University school is equivalent to the six sessions ordinarily required. - 8.
+The candidate shall be fully engaged in advanced study and research, save that: - (1) the committee may permit a candidate to undertake a limited amount of University teaching or outside work which in its judgement will not interfere with the continuous pursuit of the proposed course of advanced study and research. - (2) a member of the full-time staff of the University may be accepted as a part-time candidate for the degree, in which case the committee shall prescribe a minimum period for the duration of the program. - (3) in special circumstances, the committee may, with the concurrence of the Professorial Board, accept as a part-time candidate for the degree a person who is not a member of the full-time staff of the University and is engaged in an occupation which, in its opinion, leaves the candidate substantially free to pursue a program in a school of the University.
+In such a case the committee shall prescribe for the duration of the program a minimum period which, in its opinion, having regard to the proportion of the time which the candidate is able to devote to the program in the apppropriate University school is equivalent to the six sessions ordinarily required. - 8.
 Every candidate shall pursue a program under the direction of a supervisor appointed by the committee from the full-time members of the University staff.
-The work, other than field work, shall be carried out in a school' of the University save that in special cases the committee may permit a candidate to conduct the work at other places where special facilities not possessed by the University may be available.
+The work other than field work, shall be carried out in a school of the University save that in special cases the committee may permit a candidate to conduct the work at other places where special facilities not possessed by the University may be available.
 Such permission will be granted only if the direction of the work remains wholly under the control of the supervisor. - 9.
-Not later than two academic sessions after registration the candidate shall submit the topic of research for approval by the committee.
-After the topic has been approved it may not be changed except with the permission of the committee. - 10.
+Not later than two academic sessions after registration the candidate shall submit the topic of research for approval by the committee. - 10.
 A candidate may be required by the committee to attend a formal course of appropriate study. - 11.
-On completing the course of study every candidate must submit a thesis which complies with the following requirements: - Thesis - (1) the greater proportion of the work described must have been completed subsequent to registration for the PhD degree; - (2) it must be an original and significant contribution to the knowledge of the subject; - (3) it must be written in English except that a candidate in the Faculty of Arts may be required by the Faculty on the recommendation of the supervisor to write the thesis in an appropriate foreign language; - (4) it must reach a satisfactory standard of expression and presentation. - 12.
+On completing the course of study every candidate must submit a thesis which complies with the following requirements: - (1) the greater proportion of the work described must have been completed subsequent to registration for the PhD degree. - it must be an original and significant contribution to the knowledge of the subject. - (3) it must be written in English except that a candidate in the Faculty of Arts may be required by the Faculty on the recommendation of the supervisor to write the thesis in an appropriate foreign language. - (4) it must reach a satisfactory standard of expression and presentation. - 12.
 The thesis must present the candidate's own account of the research.
-In special cases work done conjointly with other persons may be accepted, provided the committee is satisfied on the candidate's part in the joint research. - 13.
+In special cases work done conjointly with other persons may be accepted, provided the committee is satisified on the candidate's part in the joint research. - 13.
 Every candidate shall be required to submit with the thesis a short abstract of the thesis comprising not more than 600 words.